 You can elect to just delay your subscriptions, of if you actually want to cancel the orders you need to click on the name of the medicine.
 Then scroll down to where you see “change plan” – don’t get distracted by the “delay order” buttons, you want to actually change the plan.
 Next select “turn off auto refills.”
 They will give you another chance to keep your subscription, but don’t do it, select the turn off button.

 That’s it!
 Super easy.
 Watch the video below as well to see how to actually log in and cancel your orders.

-This healthcare startup does have some competition in the hair loss and ED space, and you can read our full review of them here.
-Its biggest ED rival is probably Hims.
-Overall, Roman offers a refreshingly easy, discrete, and affordable way to get generic meds online.
+Roman does have some competition in the hair loss and ED space, and you can read our full comparison of Roman vs Hims vs Keeps.
+Its biggest ED rival is probably Hims, while its biggest competitor in the hair loss space is likely Keeps.
+Overall, Roman offers men a refreshingly easy, discrete, and affordable way to get generic meds online.

 Here are some of the reasons we like Roman:

 - Low-priced (read: Free) doctor visits

 - Variety of branded and generic medicines for a variety of health conditions men often have